vandanacm/ecs273-26s/Homework3/vmansur/README.md

 # Homework 3: D3 Stock Dashboard

 This assignment is a React + TypeScript dashboard (Vite, D3, Tailwind) for exploratory stock visualization.
 The main title in the app is **Homework 3: D3 Stock Dashboard**, and each panel matches that writeup:
-**View 1: Stock Overview Line Chart**
+- **View 1: Stock Overview Line Chart**
-**View 2: t-SNE Scatter Plot**
+- **View 2: t-SNE Scatter Plot**
-**View 3: Recent News**
+- **View 3: Recent News**

 Choosing a ticker in **Select stock** links all three views.

-**View 1** plots OHLC with wheel zoom on the chart, a **time-range brush** under the x-axis to zoom a selected span, hover tooltips, and reset zoom.
+- **View 1** plots OHLC with wheel zoom on the chart, a **time-range brush** under the x-axis to zoom a selected span, hover tooltips, and reset zoom.
-**View 2** shows sector-colored t-SNE points with zoom, optional ticker labels, and click-to-select (equivalent to the dropdown)
+- **View 2** shows sector-colored t-SNE points with zoom, optional ticker labels, and click-to-select (equivalent to the dropdown).
-**View 3** loads expandable news articles for the selected stock.
+- **View 3** loads expandable news articles for the selected stock.

 In **Advanced**, **Show only dates with news (optional)** filters View 1 to dates that have news so price and article windows align.
 A **Data integrity** line under the header summarizes dataset date spans.